pschroeder89/homebridge-levoit-humidifiers/README.md

 for it to display back in HomeKit.

-If you prefer the disconnected device to be visible in HomeKit at all times, set `showOffWhenDisconnected` to `true` in the config.
+If you prefer the disconnected device to be visible in HomeKit at all times, set `whenDisconnected` to `true` in the config.
 The humidifiers will remain in HomeKit in an Off state.
 **Note: This will cause benign errors in the Homebridge logs that the device could not be contacted.**

 ### Enabling Debug Mode